Skip to main content

 Answer: A

-Most front-loading washers require less water, hold larger loads, and save energy in reduced water heating.
-Consider ENERGY STAR rating when purchasing new appliances.
+Front-loading washers use less water and hold larger loads which saves energy with reduced water heating.
+Consider ENERGY STAR® rating when purchasing new appliances.

 7. Which uses less energy...